The Complete Guide To The Fish River Canyon

 Telephone: +27 (0)21 422 3761

-The hike costs R330 per person and is secured via a deposit of 10% (2018 rate).
+The hike costs R535 per person and is secured via a deposit of 10% (May 2022 rate).
 A minimum of 3 persons in your group is required to make a booking.
-The rate will increase from 01 November 2018 to R500 per person.
-Once at Hobas, you will need to pay park entry fees of R60 (SADC citizens) and R80 (foreign visitors).
+The rate is not due to change until November 2022.
+Once at Hobas, you will need to pay park entry fees of R60 (SADC citizens) and R80 (foreign visitors) and a Conservation fee of R40 per person.

 Access to the indoor hot springs at Ai-Ais Resort costs R15 per person, however use of the outdoor swimming pool, fed by the hot springs, is free of charge.
 On some days, the outdoor swimming pool is hotter than the indoor pool.
 It is the perfect way to celebrate the end of the hike.

-It’s fairly simple to get from Cape Town to the Vioolsdrift border post.
+It’s fairly simple to get from Cape Town to the SA border post at Vioolsdrift.
 From wherever you leave, make your way onto the N7 highway and just keep driving.
-It is a long (approx 565km), straight road, with road works for the first few hours or so as you leave Cape Town (yes – the same roadworks that have been going on for the last 4 years…).
+It is a long (approx 565km), straight road.
 There are a few towns you can stop at a long the way for a bite to eat and a toilet break.
-There are petrol stations along the N7 at Piketberg, Citrusdal and Clanwilliam.
-If you need supplies, you can stop in Springbok town proper.
-There are an array of regular shops to stock up on anything you may have forgotten.
+There are petrol stations along the N7 at Piketberg, Citrusdal, Clanwilliam and Springbok.
+If you need supplies for the hike, you can stop in Springbok town proper.

-The Namibian border post is located at Noordoewer.
-The driver of the vehicle will have to pay a fee of R295 for their vehicle and an additional fee of R188 if he or she has a trailer, totalling R483.
+The Namibian border post is located at Noordoewer, barely a kilometre from the SA border post.
+The driver of the vehicle will have to pay a fee of R337 for their vehicle and an additional fee of R215 if he or she has a trailer, totalling R552.
+If you are on a motor cycle you pay the same as a trailer.
+These are the rates we paid on 10 May 2022.

-On entering the Namibian border post, you have to stop at Immigration and fill in an arrival / departure form.
+Currently, on entering the Namibian border post, you will have to subject yourself to a Covid-19 screening process.
+The screening centre is located in the first white pre-fab building on your left.
+You must park there and enter the pre-fab building from the rear.
+If you can produce a vaccination certificate showing that you are fully vaccinated, you are not required to produce a negative Covid-19 test or undergo a Rapid Antigen test.
+If you do not have a vaccination certificate, you will have to undergo a Rapid Antigen test at this facility and wait for your results before you can proceed to the the Immigration office.
+After the screening center, you will need to get back in your car and drive to the Immigration section and fill in an arrival / departure form.
+This facility has been upgraded in the last few years and offers a much better experience than we had in 2018.
 To see what information you will be required to fill in, a copy of the form is accessible here.
 Do not print this scanned copy out and fill it in.
 You will need to get an original form at the border post.
 This is just to give you an idea of what it looks like.
-Just remember to make a note of the registration number of the vehicle you are travelling in and to bring a black pen.
+Just remember to make a note of the registration number of the vehicle you are travelling in and the VIN number and to bring a black pen.
 They do not have enough black pens at the border post.

-After you have completed your form at Immigration (bring your own black pen) and have been processed, you will need to go to the Customs Office if you have anything to declare.
-We did not have anything to declare so we proceeded straight on to our vehicles.
-The facilities on the Namibian side of the border are not great so tend to your ablutions while on the South African side rather.
+After you have completed your form at Immigration (bring your own black pen) and have been processed, you will need to go get back in your car and drive to the Customs hanger across from the Immigration Office and inform the Customs official if you have anything to declare.
+The Customs official will then make a decision if he wants to search your vehicle, or not.
+We did not have anything to declare and we were not searched so we proceeded out he border post and straight to the Engen garage to fill up our little car.
+We had decided to take our Honda Brio this time and with a 30 liter petrol tank it needed filling up more regularly than the other vehicles in our group.
+The facilities on the Namibian side of the border are not wonderful so tend to your ablutions while on the South African side rather.

-After climbing back into our vehicle, we had to drive to a boom gate where our trailer was searched.
-It appeared the main concern was if we had any firearms, wine or meat in our possession, which we did not.
-The staff are very friendly here, but it would be wise not to make jokes about what you are carrying in your vehicle.
+The staff at the Namibian border post were very friendly here, but it would be wise not to make jokes about what you are carrying in your vehicle.
 Generally border officials do not have a sense of humour and could make your pay for your lame joke by making you unpack your trailer and your vehicle before allowing you through.
 Keep the lame jokes for the trail, you are going to need them.

 Remember, they don’t normally allow vehicles to cross the border after dark, so pay attention to sunset times to ensure that they will let you through.

 There are two fuel stations just across the border in Namibia where you can fill up your car for around R2 per litre less than it is sold in South Africa!
-This is a gem of information, especially considering the recent fuel price hike.
-Another chance to save a bit of cash on this trip.
+This is a gem of information, especially considering the recent and pending fuel price hike.
+Another chance to save a bit of cash on this trip should be taken fully advantage of.

 In so far as cellular telephone reception is concerned, you will still have full signal for your South African SIM card for up to 6 km into Namibia.
 Once you go beyond 6 km, the signal will come and go until the 30 km mark where it will disappear completely.
 If your group is travelling in separate vehicles, just remember to touch base with everyone before you cross the border or directly afterwards so that you are guaranteed that your calls/messages will go through and that the person you are communicating with has a chance to reply in time, before you are out of range.